 Norwich Steiner School opened its Upper School in September 2012.
 It is one of only three Steiner Schools in the UK currently able to offer the new Level 3 qualification the “New Zealand Certificate of Steiner Education” or the NZCSE (formerly called the Steiner School Certificate or SSC).
 The Upper School is for pupils from age 14 through to Class 12/13, when the oldest pupils are 18/19 years old and ready to take their next step in life.

-The recently developed NZCSE Qualification (formerly known as the SSC) is based on this curriculum, leaving Norwich Steiner School entirely free from the pressures of the National Curriculum and mainstream qualifications.
+The recently developed NZCSE Qualification is based on the Steiner Waldorf curriculum, leaving Norwich Steiner School entirely free from the pressures of the National Curriculum and mainstream qualifications.
 We have found this allows both pupils and teachers to enjoy learning and teaching in a creative and invigorating environment.

 The creative breadth and depth of the Waldorf Curriculum, together with appropriate teaching practices, encourages the emergence of healthy young adults capable of independent and creative thinking, healthy social relationships and the ability to make choices and to succeed in all aspects of contemporary life.